Food Traceability Standards and Regulations to Deliver Safe Products

-Improve Food Quality – Reduce and track instances of spoilage, contamination, and food borne illnesses.
+Improve Food Quality – Reduce and track instances of spoilage, contamination, and food-borne illnesses.
 Keep food safe throughout the supply chain with improved food tracking systems.

-Improve Recalls – Reduce over-all costs associated with recalls by providing narrower and more successful recalls from on-tag souring identification and improved food traceability.
+Improve Recalls – Reduce overall costs associated with recalls by providing narrower and more successful recalls from on-tag souring identification and improved food traceability.

 Increase Productivity – Remove all manually “paper-based” processes used for food tracking.
 Improve labor control (reported customer savings of 25% from implementing automated bar code and RFID track and trace solutions)

-Increase Supply Chain Efficiency – Reduce shrinkage, by improving efficiency of moving products through the supply chain with bar code and RFID track and trace technology.
+Increase Supply Chain Efficiency – Reduce shrinkage, by improving the efficiency of moving products through the supply chain with bar code and RFID track and trace technology.

-Improve Consumer Confidence – Organic foods is a rising trend but yet some consumers of this variety still have doubts as to the validity of the claims.
+Improve Consumer Confidence – Organic food is a rising trend but yet some consumers of this variety still have doubts as to the validity of the claims.
 In the near future with standards for food traceability systems and RFID track and trace solutions, consumers will have much more confidence in the claims made by food companies.

-Return on Investment (ROI) – Provide cost-effective regulatory compliance with automated bar code or RFID track and trace based Food Tracking Systems and receive a quality ROI by greatly reducing recalls, increasing efficiency, and improving product quality and consumer confidence and satisfaction.
+Return on Investment (ROI) – Provide cost-effective regulatory compliance with automated bar code or RFID track and trace-based Food Tracking Systems and receive a quality ROI by greatly reducing recalls, increasing efficiency, and improving product quality and consumer confidence and satisfaction.

-Bar Code Integrators Inc. has the strategic partners and a dedicated staff to design and implement bar code and RFID Track and Trace Solutions.
-Food Traceability Systems will allow companies to maintain regulatory compliance, develop a competitive advantage, and maximize speed, efficiency, and visibility of goods as they move from the fields to the consumer.
+Bar Code Integrators Inc. has strategic partners and dedicated staff to design and implement bar code and RFID Track and Trace Solutions.
+Food Traceability Systems will allow companies to maintain regulatory compliance, develop a competitive advantage, and maximize the speed, efficiency, and visibility of goods as they move from the fields to the consumer.